Things I Wish I Knew Before My Wedding

 Generally, a second dress would be a less formal version of the one you would wear for the ceremony, and it could detract from the symbolic meaning of being and looking like a bride.

-However, it is, of course, entirely up to you and your vision for your wedding day – but think about budget and timing and have fun with it!
+However, of course, it is entirely up to you and your vision for your wedding day—but think about budget and timing and have fun with it!

 Prepare Your Thank You Notes Ahead of Time